laconbass/good-practices/README.md

 ### Dilema 2 ###

-There are lots of agile methodologies, but it seems Kanban, Scrum and XP are the best options as they are the most used.
+There are lots of agile methodologies, but it seems *Kanban*, *Scrum* and *XP* are the best options as they are the most used.
 What methodology should i choose?
 The methodology should focus on the teamwork and be adapted to the size of the development team because sometimes I work as freelance, sometimes as a lone.

 ### Conclusion 2 ###